About

 Justice Draft exists because writing a victim statement shouldn't feel impossible.

 Justice Draft is a free, guided writing tool.
 It helps people who have been the victim of a crime put their experience into words.
-This statement can be submitted to the court, or attached to a criminal compensation application.
+The statement you create can be submitted to the court, or attached to a criminal injuries compensation application.

-Justice Draft It is not a law firm.
+Justice Draft is not a law firm.
 It does not provide legal advice.
-It cannot tell you what will happen in your case or guarantee any outcome.
+It cannot tell you what will happen in your case, or guarantee any outcome.

-What it can do is make the process of writing a victim impact statement less overwhelming — by guiding you through it one step at a time, with questions written by people who understand how difficult it can be to tell your story.
+What it can do is make writing a victim impact statement less overwhelming.
+It guides you through one step at a time, with questions written by people who understand how hard it can be to tell your story.

 How the questions were designed

-The ten questions in Justice Draft were developed with reference to victim impact statement guidelines across all Australian states and territories, and reviewed for trauma-informed language.
-Every question has been written to reduce the cognitive load of writing about a painful experience — using gentle, validating language that encourages honest expression without pressure.
+The ten questions in Justice Draft were developed with reference to victim impact statement guidelines from across Australia, and written using trauma-informed language.
+Each question is designed to make writing about a painful experience a little easier.
+The language is gentle and validating, and it encourages honest expression without pressure.

 A social enterprise

-Justice Draft is a social enterprise — a service built around a social purpose.
+Justice Draft is a social enterprise.
+That means we exist to do good, not to make a profit.
 It is free to use because we believe access to this kind of support should not depend on what someone can afford.
-We are committed to keeping the core tool free for as long as we can.
+The core tool is free, and our commitment is to keep it that way.